 The law department has produced a guide with advice and information about how to approach hosting refugees for congregations that wish to host refugees in manses.
 This includes a suitable style of Agreement as well as information about consents, insurance, duration and other matters that must be considered before a manse is offered as accommodation.

 Church staff and congregations met on Tuesday 29 March to discuss these issues and to answer questions.
 The Principal Clerk, Faith Action, Scottish Faiths for Refugees, the Law Department, the General Trustees, Safeguarding and Communications were part of the discussion.
-Video of the meeting is now available below.
+Video of the meeting is now available on our webinars page.

 For individuals who are interested in hosting, the UK Government has created the Homes for Ukraine refugee scheme.
 You can register interest on the Homes for Ukraine page.
 Hosts will receive £350 a month as a "thank you" from the UK Government.

 Congregations can also use these suggested songs from the Church of Scotland hymn book CH4 as part of your response in worship to the situation in Ukraine.

 The Moderator has also joined a group of 1,000 faith leaders to call for changes to the Nationalities and Borders Bill, which was passed in June 2022, so it is more welcoming to refugees.
 The Act will have a devastating impact on people who reach the UK without the correct paperwork.
 You can support this effort by writing to your MP.